Sammychvz17/Password-Generator/README.md

-# Password Generator Starter Code
+# Password Generator

+this is being created for generating random passwords for the user.